-> June Walker served as Chairperson of the Conference of Presidents of Major American Jewish Organizations from 2007-2008.
+June Walker served as Chairperson of the Conference of Presidents of Major American Jewish Organizations from June 2007 to July 2008.

-> In July 2007, June completed her term of office as the National President of Hadassah, The Women’s Zionist Organization of America, Inc. June described these four years as the embodiment of the teachings of Judaism, as she felt privileged to have led the vibrant organization of 300,000 women in performing acts of tikun olom, repairing the world.
+In July 2007, Ms. Walker completed her term of office as the National President of Hadassah, The Women’s Zionist Organization of America, Inc. She described these four years as the embodiment of the teachings of Judaism, as she felt privileged to have led the vibrant organization of 300,000 women in performing acts of tikkun olam, repairing the world.

-> Ms. Walker’s impressive history includes academic degrees in chemistry, respiratory therapy, and public health administration.
+Ms. Walker’s impressive history includes academic degrees in chemistry, respiratory therapy, and public health administration.
 She taught on the college level and was the director of In-Service Education for Pulmonary Medicine at Columbia-Presbyterian Hospital.
 She was a member of the Citizens Committee for Bio-Medical Ethics, The American Red Cross, and The American Lung Association.

 She was therefore a “natural” to assume her leadership role in Hadassah.
 Together with its National Leadership, Education and Training Center, she was a driving force in transforming the issue of stem cell research into a grassroots movement.
 She served on the Board of Directors of the Hadassah Medical Organization, where she diligently worked to improve healthcare within HMO and in Israel.